Best Time to Take Prednisone: Morning vs. Night Dosing Guide

 Key Takeaways

-• Take prednisone in the morning (8-9 AM) to align with natural cortisol rhythms
+• Take prednisone in the morning, ideally between 8 and 9 AM, to align with your body's natural cortisol rhythm.

-• Night dosing increases insomnia and sleep disruption risks
+• Night dosing increases the risk of insomnia and sleep disruption for most patients.

-• Splitting doses may be recommended for high daily amounts (above 20mg)
+• Splitting doses may be recommended for high daily amounts above 20mg, with the largest portion taken in the morning.

 Your body produces cortisol on a natural schedule, with levels peaking in the early morning and dropping throughout the day.
 Taking prednisone at the wrong time can disrupt this delicate balance, leading to sleep problems, mood changes, and other unwanted effects.
 Understanding optimal timing helps you maximize benefits while minimizing complications.